bcomnes/sublime-standard-format/README.md

 # Standard Format
-[WIP] Runs [standard-format](https://github.com/maxogden/standard-format) against the code in your ST3 window on save or manually.
+Runs [standard-format](https://github.com/maxogden/standard-format) against the code in your ST3 window on save or manually.
 Can be toggled on or off.
 Besides that, there are no settings.

-# WIP Instructions Dont work yet!

 ## Installation

-Standard Format (the Sublime Plugin) requires that you install [`standard-format`]() to your global path:
+Standard Format (the Sublime Text Plug-in) requires that you install [`standard-format`](https://github.com/maxogden/standard-format) to your global path:

 ```sh
 $ npm install -g standard-format